boltops-tools/cody/docs/_docs/variables.md

 Cody supports the concept of variables.
 Variables allow you to set environment-specific variables.
 For example, development and production environments usually require the same code with different environmental variables.

-Within the `.codebuild/variables` folder, you can create variable files and the variables defined in them are made available to your `.codebuild` DSL files.
+Within the `.cody/variables` folder, you can create variable files and the variables defined in them are made available to your `.cody` DSL files.

-    .codebuild/project.rb
+    .cody/project.rb
-    .codebuild/role.rb
+    .cody/role.rb
-    .codebuild/schedule.rb
+    .cody/schedule.rb

 ## Structure

 Here's an example variables structure:

-    .codebuild
+    .cody
     └── variables
         ├── base.rb
         ├── development.rb